Secure a generator while camping

 There are two ways to lock the portable generator.
 You can link it to a permanent structure and padlock the chain.
 Also, you can build/create a box around the generator.
 You'll put the generator in the box and lock it up.
 However, it would help if you cemented the box to the ground, making it difficult to lift.
 If not, thieves may be carrying boxes containing generators.

-Yes, you can enclose a portable generator, but you must allow enough room for air to circulate.
+Yes, you can install a portable generator, but you must leave enough space for air circulation.
 We recommend a cage made of sturdy metal.
 If the enclosure is poorly ventilated, the generator may overheat.
-Also, smoke may accumulate.
+Additionally, smoke may accumulate.

-Sure, you can build a box around the generator.
+Of course, you can build a box around the generator.
 Before making a box slightly larger than the generator, measure the dimensions of the generator.
-Also, it would help if you created ventilation holes through which air will flow in and out of the box when using the generator.
+Also, it would be helpful if you create vents through which air can flow in and out of the box while the generator is in use.